iterative/dvc.org/content/docs/user-guide/experiment-management/experiments-overview.md

 ## Initialize DVC Experiments on any project

-DVC Experiments features build on basic semantics of <abbr>DVC projects</abbr>.
+DVC Experiments build on basic semantics of <abbr>DVC projects</abbr>.
+This means that minimal formalities are required.
-This means that minimal formalities are required, such as codifying a pipeline with `dvc.yaml` (even if it has a single <abbr>stage</abbr> that represents your entire process).
-Other typical preparation step are to write (or update) a structured <abbr>parameters</abbr> file, and to track metrics output by your code or ML models.

 `dvc exp init` lets you onboard any existing data science project to use DVC Experiments without having to worry bootstrapping DVC manually.
-It will prompt you a few simple questions and create a simple `dvc.yaml` file as well as other
-<abbr>metafiles</abbr> with sane default values.
-You can review these and commit
-them to Git to begin using DVC Experiments.
+It will prompt you wth a few simple questions and create a basic `dvc.yaml` file, as well as other <abbr>metafiles</abbr> with sane default values.
+You can review these files and commit them to Git to begin using DVC Experiments quickly.

+One of the important steps this takes care of is to [codify a pipeline] (even if it has a single <abbr>stage</abbr> that represents your entire process).
+Other typical preparation step are to write (or update) a structured
+<abbr>parameters</abbr> file, and to track <abbr>metrics</abbr> output by your
+code or ML models.

+[codify a pipeline]: /doc/user-guide/project-structure/pipelines-files